nsherman113/password-generator/README.md

 <!-- Step 5  -->
 WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
+THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered.

 <!-- Step 6 -->
 THEN a password is generated that matches the selected criteria WHEN the password is generated